Content Creation

 InMails are private messages you can send to people you’re not connected with.
 They’re mostly used by recruiters, sales professionals, and networkers who want to reach out directly.

-Unlike regular messages, InMails are part of LinkedIn’s premium features.
-They allow you to contact anyone without a prior connection.
+Unlike regular messages, InMails are part of LinkedIn’s premium features and let you to contact anyone without a prior connection.

 To make InMails effective, you need to: